mookiedog/umod4-PCB/ChangeList.md

 9)	__GPS mounting hole does not line up very well__
     1. The problem was the drawing did not spec the distance between the solder holes and the mounting hole.
 Measuring the real parts added about 0.7mm to the distance from the original footprint.
 Note that fixing this required extending the board upwards by 0.050 to get enough clearance between the mounting hole and the edge of the board.

+1) __Delete S2__
+    1. Never used.
+Since it is an analog pin, it is better served for a different purpose

 ## Discarded Changes

 The following changes were under consideration, but discarded for various reasons.